 Democracy, as John Dewey reminds us, is more than a set of institutions-- it is a way of life.
 A robust democracy needs not only health institutions but also the cultivation of democratic practices and mores in each individual.
 For Dewey, this holistic understanding of democracy necessarily meant an investment not only in political institutions, but also--and more importantly--in the educational ones.

 Following Dewey, I take seriously my role as a teacher-scholar and apply the same rigorous standards of research and evaluation to my teaching as I use in my research.
-In this area, I investigate the effects of different pedagogical approaches to political science and civic learning, more broadly.
+In this area of my work, I investigate the effects of different pedagogical approaches to political science and civic learning, more broadly.

 Jennifer Forestal (2016) "'Midwife to Democracy:' Civic Learning in Higher Education."
 William J. Hughes Center for Public Policy, Stockton University.
 October.

 "Civics Across Campus: Stockton's Election 2016 Program and Civic Learning Outside the Classroom" (with Claire Abernathy)